pramodsunagar/GHCP-UST_Level2/README.md

 - This lab doc is for teaching and demo purposes.
 Adapt code and dependencies to your project’s license and security requirements.
 - When using Copilot-generated code in public repos, follow GitHub Copilot licensing and disclosure recommendations.

-Done — next steps
-- Copy this content into `README.md` in your project root and push to GitHub.
-- Want me to also generate the actual Java source files and sample `pom.xml` for you in this repo?
-If yes, tell me preferred Spring Boot version and build tool (Maven/Gradle) and I will scaffold them.